 - Ask students to compare the management of public utilities in the United States and in a country whose government, rather than the private sector, is responsible for those services.
 Ask students to determine the advantages and disadvantages of each system.

 The documents included in this project are from Record Group 241, Records of the Patent and Trademark Office.
-They are available online through the Online Catalog (OPA) National Archives Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers:

 You can perform a keyword, digitized image and location search in the National Archives Catalog.
 The online catalog's advanced functionalities also allow you to search by organization, person, or topic.